dfirtrack/dfirtrack/README.md

 Other distributions may work but were not tested yet.
 At the moment the project will be focused on Ubuntu LTS and Debian releases.

-For fast and uncomplicated installation on a dedicated server including all dependencies an [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role was written (available [here](https://github.com/stuhli/dfirtrack_ansible)).
+For fast and uncomplicated installation on a dedicated server including all dependencies an [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role were written (available in `ansible`).
+For information about deployment with Ansible look at the  [Wiki - Ansible](https://github.com/stuhli/dfirtrack/wiki/Ansible).

 For testing a docker environment was prepared (see below).

 For installation with your own setup or for testing look at the [Wiki - Installation](https://github.com/stuhli/dfirtrack/wiki/Installation).